dotkernel/api-documentation/docs/book/v5/core-features/dependency-injection.md

 dependencies resolved.

 > Dependencies injection applies to any object within DotKernel API.
 For example, you could inject dependencies in a
-> service and so on, just need to register it in the `ConfigProvider`
+> service, a handler and so on, just need to register it in the `ConfigProvider`